portugueslab/sashimi/README.md

 ### Recommended: Create a new environment

 It is a good practice to create an environment for every project.
-We provide a file to automatically create the right environment.
-Make sure you are in the main folder `../sashimi` and run:
+The provided `environment.yml` sets up all required dependencies.

-    conda env create -f environment.yml
+    conda env create -f {path to environment.yml}

-We will run all related to this software in this environment.
-You can activate the environment running:
+You can activate the environment by running:

     conda activate sashimi